How to Teach Yoga Online

 - Bluetooth earbuds

-Lighting.
 Lighting is perhaps the most complex and variable aspect of video class, so I usually skip it altogether and use natural light.
 Make sure your light source is behind your phone camera, not behind you, or you’ll show up as a dark silhouette.
-During evening classes (post sunset), I’ll often us a cheap, USB-powered ring light.
+During evening classes (post-sunset), I’ll often us a cheap, USB-powered ring light.
 They conveniently come with a built-in tripod for your phone, and for around $20, you have a totally decent solution.
-Will it look like Hollywood?
+Will it look like a Hollywood movie?
 No, but it doesn’t matter.
 Good enough is great.
 Focus on your teaching instead of wasting time with clunky lights.

 NOTE: these ring lights are small and light.
 I often travel with one even in my carry-on luggage.

-Laptop as Control Center.
-Your laptop has a bigger screen and a mouse, so use this to mute participants, spotlight your phone while teaching, and control recordings and chats during classes.
+Your laptop has a bigger screen and a mouse, so use this when teaching over just your phone to mute participants, spotlight your phone while teaching, and control recordings and chats during classes.
 You can do all this via your phone, but it’s clumsy.
 It’s nice to have a bigger screen, keyboard, and mouse.
+If you are on the go, you can always keep it simple and teach with just your phone if you need to.

-Bluetooth Earbuds.
 I use Airpods, but there are lots of great options.
 The key thing is they are charged up, hands-free, and ready to go.
-Some teachers do use old school Bluetooth headphones (with a band over the top of their head), but they are heavy and can fall off in some poses.
-If your earbuds fall out in down dog (mine too) you can buy little ear hooks on Amazon for a few dollars that will allow you to do anything including inversions without dropping them out.
+Some teachers do use old-school Bluetooth headphones (with a band over the top of their head), but they are heavy and can fall off in some poses.
+If your earbuds fall out in Down Dog (mine often do) you can buy small ear hooks on Amazon for a few dollars that will allow you to do anything including inversions without them dropping out.

 How to start teaching yoga online by writing a great yoga teacher bio.